Aenariss/DIP/content-blocking/utils/README.md

 Subfolders:
 - ``./traffic_sources/`` -- Folder containing the dataset used for the evaluation described in the thesis, also contains a list of pages used
 - ``./webdrivers/`` -- Folder containing webdrivers to be used mainly with custom Chromium-based browsers.
-Currently contains only Chromedriver 134, as no other was used.
+Also contains licenses to Chromedrivers

 Files:
 - ``./analyse_all.py`` -- Supporting script to run analysis for all results in the ``content-blocking/results/`` folder.
 Helpful when testing new metrics.